UK Screen Alliance: History

 In November 2016, UK Screen Association announced that it was joining forces with Animation UK to form the UK Screen Alliance, citing increasingly converging policy interests and a desire for a louder voice to government.

 During the COVID-19 pandemic, the UK Screen Alliance published Guidance for Safe Working in Post Production and VFX which was produced in consultation with British Film Commission, BFI, BECTU, Producers Alliance for Cinema and Television and the Department for Digital, Culture, Media and Sport.

+In 2024, the UK Screen Alliance persuaded the UK government to introduce an uplift in respect of VFX in the Audio Visual Expenditure Credit (AVEC).
+This is intended to attract further inward investment into the UK from film and TV producers.
+In addition UK Screen Alliance's campaign resulted in the exemption for VFX from the 80% of core expenditure cap on UK eligible expenditure.

 Mission

 UK Screen Alliance acts as the strategic lobbying group interacting with government agencies, providing a support mechanism and a voice for its members, with particular focus on: